AVSystem/developer-zone/docs/AWS_Integration_Guide/Configuring_AWS_integration.md

     - **coioteDMrestUsername** - username of the created CoioteDM account.
     - **coioteDMrestPassword** - password of the created CoioteDM account.
     - **coioteDMrestUri** - URL address and port of your Coiote DM installation.
+In most cases the port should be `8088`.

         !!! note
             For some installations, port is not required.
 If you don't know what port to choose, contact our support.